agoda-com/standards-c-sharp/docs/README.md

 These are the C# coding standards and practices for new (non-legacy) code.
 This is a living document.
 Please discuss on #code-quality and send a pull request if you would like to contribute.

+This document is currently a brain dump and will be broken up into focussed issues as we progress.

 ## Philosophy: KISS

 _Keep It Simple, Stupid_ - Some guy